The best digital signage enables you to advertise your services or present information, like opening hours or special offers.

 Yodeck is marketed as a digital signage software solution that was “born and raised on the Cloud.”
 In theory, this should mean that with everything available on-demand, the service is quick and reliable, and that’s just how Yodeck markets itself.

-However, in order to run its single-monitor “free” service, you are required to buy a Yodeck Player—based on a Rasberry Pi— at a cost of $79 plus shipping.
+However, in order to run its single-monitor “free” service, you are required to buy a Yodeck Player - based on a Rasberry Pi.
 Either that or run Yodeck on your monitor for free by configuring an existing Rasberry Pi, something that will baffle most first-time users, and which is by no means quick.

-Alternatively, annual plans start at $7.99 per month per screen, and subscribers receive an unlimited number of players for free.
+Alternatively, annual plans start at a monthly rate per screen, and subscribers receive an unlimited number of players for free.

 The platform has all the basic features you’d expect like video and audio compatibility, as well as a number of widgets enabling you to stream content from third-party providers, including the BBC and CNN.